-KENT JOHN CHABOTAR, Ph.D. was president of Guilford College in Greensboro, N.C. from 2002–2014, where he continues as professor of political science.
+Kent John Chabotar, Ph.D. was president of Guilford College in Greensboro, N.C. from 2002–2014, and professor of political science.
 During his presidency, the College developed two strategic plans, set an all-time fundraising record toward a total of $90 million in cash and bequests while also restoring financial equilibrium and improving buildings and grounds with $36 million of strategic investments.

 Kent has served on the faculty of the Harvard Institutes for Higher Education since 1983, including the Seminar for New Presidents.
 Based in part on his higher education teaching, the Council of Independent Colleges gave Kent its Academic Leadership Award in 2003.
 Kent is a nationally recognized expert on higher education strategy and finance.
 He has spoken on the global economic crisis at conferences and events and has numerous publications, including the book “Strategic Finance” (2006).
 His consulting specialties are institutional turnarounds, financial analysis and modeling, debt management and restructuring, and coaching of presidents and CFO’s.